 The student's advisor completes an evaluation on TheHub, which may be brief or detailed, but at least certifies for the student's official transcript that the experience was completed and that the hour requirement of a minimum of 180 hours engaged in learning was satisfied.
 The evaluation ideally contains evaluative comments shared by the supervisor.
 If this process is not followed, the Special Project will not be included in the student's transcript.

-If the student does not complete a registered special project, it will be removed from the student's transcript without a "W" notation.
+If the students do not complete, or separate from the College without completing, a registered special project it will be removed from their transcripts without a "W" notation.

 Special Projects can be started and completed off the semester schedule.
 When an advisor signs a student's form, the expectation is that the student will follow the procedure outlined above.
 If the advisors are satisfied that the Special Project has been completed, they are asked to write their evaluation on TheHub as soon as possible after that, ideally within 30 days or at the end of the current semester.
 In Division III, the deadlines for Advanced Educational Activities apply.